ucdaviscl/soliloquy_webdemo/README.md

 ### Models

 A model is not included.
+Download pytorch_model.bin from https://ucdavis.box.com/v/soliloquy (password required), and place it in the paraphrase/quora_paws_model directory.